 Synchronized methods

-A synchronized method locks the entire method, preventing other threads from accessing it until the lock is released.
-This ensures that only one thread can execute the method at a time.
+A synchronized method locks the entire method, preventing any other thread from entering it until the current thread is done.

 class Counter {